 By Lorraine Loomis

-Lorraine Loomis is president of the Northwest Indian Fisheries Commission, which has a monthly column in this newspaper.
+Lorraine Loomis is chairwoman of the Northwest Indian Fisheries Commission.
+Her column runs monthly.